rish-shuk/HMPSoC/README.md

 3. `aspadc_tdma.vhd`
 4. `test_adc_tdma.vhd`

+The main quartus project is located in HMPSOC/ReCOP/TopLevel.qpf.

 ## Simulation Instructions

 To run the simulations and observe the waveform of the 8-bit quantized signal, follow these steps: